ehendrix23/aioharmony/README.rst

 0.1.12.
 Fixed/Changed:
     - Fixed issue where connection debug messages would not be shown on failed reconnects.
     - Added debug log entry when connected to HUB.
+0.1.13.
+Fixed:
+    - Fixed further potential issue where on some OS's sockets would not be closed by now force clofing them.

 TODO
 ----